ianhong95/5DOFRobotArmV2/README.md

 2. Install Qt Creator using the online installer for Linux (requires a Qt account):
     https://doc.qt.io/qt-6/get-and-install-qt.html
 3. Go through the installer and make sure to install Qt Creator.
-4. The stylesheet `breeze` requires Qt5 dependencies:
-    - `sudo apt install qtbase5-dev qtbase5-dev-tools libqt5svg5-dev`
-    - Navigate to the `build` directory, then run:
-        `cmake -DCMAKE_PREFIX_PATH=/usr/lib/x86_64-linux-gnu/cmake/Qt5 ..`
-5. Install opencv and rerun cmake:
+4. Install opencv and rerun cmake from Qt Creator (or project build folder):
     `sudo apt install libopencv-dev`
-    `cmake ..`
-6. Run Qt Creator: `qtcreator &`
+5. Run Qt Creator: `qtcreator &`
-7. Click on `Open Project` and open the `CMakeLists.txt` file in the project directory.
+6. Click on `Open Project` and open the `CMakeLists.txt` file in the project directory.
-8. Go through the rest of the configurations.
+7. Go through the rest of the configurations.